This post may contain affiliate links. To read our affiliate policy, click here.

 Conclusion about non-toxic face sunscreen

-To sum up, an affective non-toxic sunscreen must provide both UVA and UVB protection and use mineral UV filters, such as zinc oxide and titanium dioxide.
+To sum up, an effective non-toxic sunscreen must provide both UVA and UVB protection and use mineral UV filters, such as zinc oxide and titanium dioxide.
 It should be a broad-spectrum sunblock without harmful ingredients, such as oxybenzone or ethoxylated ingredients.

 Hence, in my opinion, the products I categorized as “best” sunscreens provide effective UVA and UVB protection.
 However, I encourage you to check your sunscreen in the EWG sunscreen database for the potency of protection from UVA rays.

 To choose the right sunscreen for your child, read my Guide to the Safest Baby Sunscreen and Sunscreen for Kids.
 Additionally, for multiple options of non-toxic products, please visit my shop.
 Also, do not hesitate to book a consultation if you need help with non-toxic living.
 Finally, consider applying to the Savvy Consumer Circle to be a part of a community of like-minded people seeking healthy decisions for their everyday life.